-With the advent of the Coronavirus pandemic, many businesses were rushing workloads to the cloud – some for the first time.
+Over the last few years, many businesses have rushed workloads to the cloud – some for the first time.
 Public cloud was a lifesaver for IT teams moving quickly to support staff working from home, unprecedented demands for customer service and the imperative for expediting digital initiatives to support the business during the ‘new normal’.

 According to recent ADAPT research with Australian CIOs, over 50% say they increased their cloud workloads by over 50% to enable their remote workforce and meet extra demands.
 The circumstances were extraordinary.
 IT stepped up to help manage the necessary changes but, the reality is, some elements may have been sacrificed to speed – good governance the most important.